One lens I’ve been shooting for longer than any other lens consistently is the Kipon 35mm f2.4.

 You do with some of these classic designs with simple optical formulas and old-school coatings.

-Today I have a mountain of Voigtlander lenses that I still need to review, but except for the Voigtlander 35mm f1.7 Ultron (which is now discontinued and probably my #1 favorite 35mm for just a lens that works great in any situation), I haven’t really been in love with what they offer, they’re not bad, actually, their lenses are pretty good for utility reasons, I’m just not super excited to use them.
+Today I have a mountain of Voigtlander lenses that I still need to review, but except for the Voigtlander 35mm f1.7 Ultron (which is now discontinued and probably my #1 favorite 35mm for just a lens that works great in any situation), I haven’t really been in love with what they offer, they’re not bad.
+Actually, their lenses are pretty good for utility reasons; I’m just not super excited to use them.
 I am looking forward to the new 35mm f1.5 as a portrait 35mm, but for general day-to-day shooting, nothing has really captured me besides that Ultron 35mm f1.7 and these Kipon lenses.
-Even between these two, sometimes I prefer the improved micro-contrast and bokeh of the Kipon even though it’s a slower lens and I can’t always realistically shoot f1.7 with a manual focus anyway, which is where that Voigtlander really shines.
+Even between these two, sometimes I prefer the improved micro-contrast and bokeh of the Kipon even though it’s a slower lens, and I can’t always realistically shoot f1.7 with a manual focus anyway, which is where that Voigtlander really shines.
 Even with the Kipon, I often stop down to around f2.8.

 Yes, a lot of the Voigtlander lenses are pretty great on the technical side.
-I know everyone loves the tiny 35mm f2 Ultron, I don’t, but one thing I’m noticing is that lenses with aspherical elements just never look as good or as natural in terms of the focus falloff and the bokeh rarely looks as good as nonaspherical lenses.
+I know everyone loves the tiny 35mm f2 Ultron.
+I don’t, but one thing I’m noticing is that lenses with aspherical elements just never look as good or as natural in terms of the focus falloff, and the bokeh rarely looks as good as non-aspherical lenses.

-Above is a sample of the Voigtlander 35mm f2 Ultron.
-It’s a totally fine lens for day-to-day if you forgot your smartphone.
-I personally keep mine on my film camera, because it’s kind of perfect for an M6 or MP.
+The Voigtlander 35mm f2 is a fine lens for day-to-day if you forget your smartphone.
+I personally keep mine on my film camera because it’s kind of perfect for an M6 or MP.
 Or, if I’ll be traveling and I want something that can give me a solid landscape photo at f5.6.
 The 35mm f2 is good for that as well, it’s overall a very good tiny utility lens, not really a good art lens.

-Now here are some samples of the Kipon 35mm f2.4.
+Now, here are some samples of the Kipon 35mm f2.4.
 Not as razor-sharp as some lenses, which is ok, then it’s not so obvious when you slightly miss focus, and the high micro-contrast still makes the images feel stunning and detailed.
 Just the way it renders overall is so nice.

-For those using the presets these were the look – 3d – Casual – Sepia IV, stacked on top of the Leica M11 profile.
-The last image in this set with the more teal highlights was – 3h – Cine Night – Sepia IV – just applied the looks adjusted WB rolled down the highlights just a touch and added grain.
+For those using the presets, these were the look – 3d – Casual – Sepia IV, stacked on top of the Leica M11 profile.
+The last image in this set with the more teal highlights was – 3h – Cine Night – Sepia IV – just applied the looks, adjusted WB, rolled down the highlights just a touch, and added grain.

 There are other lenses that I’m trying to get a hold of in Japan that I think will likely give a similar vibe to the Kipon lenses, which up until this time I’ve never really been into.
 For example the older Zeiss lenses.

 I’m trying to get my hands on the Zeiss Biogon 35mm f2 or f2.8.
-On paper, they look like they could give a similar performance to the Kipon in terms of character and reviews look promising.
+On paper, they look like they could give a similar performance to the Kipon in terms of character, and reviews look promising.
 However, I have a few Zeiss lenses for Sony, and I don’t really love that they don’t really flare much, and sometimes the prominent blue T* coating bugs me.
-But I want to try it all together on one of their classic designs, the Zeiss 50mm f2 I last tried was pretty nice, and will order one to use as my Voigtlander 50mm f1.5 is in for repair.
+But I want to try it all together on one of their classic designs, the Zeiss 50mm f2 I last tried was pretty nice and will order one to use as my Voigtlander 50mm f1.5 is in for repair.

 More Kipon 35mm f2.4 samples.
 Amazing micro contrast, so much detail, and tonal pop.
 The looks here are actually a new B&W look I’m working on to update the Ono B&W presets with.